dan410/SimStudy_weighted_cov_est/README.md

 ```
 where the function `f()` we consider is a power function: `f(x) = x^p`.
 For example, when `p = 1/2` the weight for `curve_i` is equal to the square root of the point intensity at `location_i`.

+Note: this approach is about relative weighting.
+Locations on a regular grid (i.e. constant point intensity) will receive equal weighting.
+This approach will only be beneficial under situation of non-constant point intensity.

 File Organization
 --------------------